Pubs in Suffolk

 It’s no surprise that our passion for traditional British pubs is unmatched, given that Suffolk is home to the country’s two largest beer producers (Adnams and Greene King).
 The quality of the welcome and atmosphere of Suffolk pubs is often what makes them so popular among locals and visitors alike.
 Here are some of our favourites to try—

 Some pubs in Suffolk are more food-focused than others, so we’ve compiled a list of our favourite food-centric pubs.

 The Swan Inn, Monks Eleigh, is the picture postcard pretty pub in the middle of the village, serving the finest local fare.
 This pub, which is near Lavenham, is renowned for serving local, British, and environmentally friendly food with Farm to Fork eating philosophy as its motto.
 In addition to the regular menu, you can dine al fresco or by the fires in the winter and autumn to savour local delicacies, some of which are home-smoked.

 Coastal Pubs in Suffolk

-One of Suffolk's leading pub-restaurant-Inns is The Crown in the small village of Westleton 2 miles from the Dunwich Coast, between Southwold and Aldeburgh.
-The Westleton Crown offers fine dining in its restaurant and conservatory area, and a less formal but equally fine bar menu in its dog friendly bar & outside terrace areas.
+The Crown is a prominent pub-restaurant-Inn in Westleton, a small village two miles from the Dunwich Coast between Aldeburgh and Southwold.
+Westleton Crown provides excellent dining in its restaurant and conservatory, as well as an equally fine bar menu in its dog-friendly bar and outdoor terrace areas.